 - 1. Log in to the Advanced interface as an administrator (fwadmin/xceladmin in our example). - 2.
+Select the site in which you want to work. - 3.
 Create the FCKEditor instance: - a.
 In the button bar, click New. - b.
 In the list of asset types, click New Attribute Editor.